Caltech-IPAC/jupyter_firefly_extensions/README.md

   - Start the full Firefly viewer in a tab.
   - Use `FireflyClient` in a Python notebook to start Firefly in a tab and send data (tables, images, charts) to it using the `FireflyClient` API
-  - There are several widgets (images, tables, charts) that can be used in a notebook
   - The `SlateWidget` is a full Firefly viewer widget that provides a `FireflyClient` instance to embed a full Firefly in a notebook as a widget